yunyus/multi-agentic-drone/README.md

 ## 📝 License

+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.
-Open source - feel free to modify and extend!
+Feel free to modify and extend!

 ---